goranferbisek/docker-snippets/README.md

 # this container stops immediately

 docker run ubuntu sleep 10
-# this runs for 10 seconds
+# runs for 10 seconds
+# this overrides the default docker CMD command of the image
+# example CMD ["bash"]
 ```

 ### Run a command on a running container